OrelSBinoklem/easy-gulp-by-orel/README.md

 //2.
 For modules working at the level of the entire application (set in the "common_modules" property)
 //3.
 For all regular modules (set in the "all_casual_modules" property) /*4.
 Module tasks of the same type (set in casual_modules property and property with the name of the module).
+ * The "@" sign at the beginning of a comment of properties denotes a particular specificity of a property or indicates its subordination
  * The sign "•" at the beginning of the properties comment denotes those properties that control the modes of operation of tasks or this plugin (marked at the level on which to use)
  * The "&" sign means that they are common for several modules and they are best set in "all_casual_modules" or "general".
  * The sign "↓" means that these properties are recommended to be set separately for each specific task